 With good planning, we can make use of the CPF Voluntary Housing Refund to strengthen our home purchase decisions or choose not to do so while remaining confident in the event we want to buy a new home.

-Making a CPF Voluntary Housing Refund is also not the only decision we need to make when deciding to make use of any extra funds we have.
+Finally, making a CPF Voluntary Housing Refund is also not the only decision we need to make when deciding to optimise any extra funds we have.
 There is also a decision of whether we want to repay our home loan, which will lower our monthly financial commitments.
+We could also channel extra cash into investments.

 This article was first written on 11 August 2020 and has been updated with additional information.